 Special Qualities: Many magic items have one or more Special Qualities, similar to the Special Abilities characters and Enemies possess.
-Most of them require the player to spend or activate only on a Some magic items have curses or negative effects that occur when the GM spends or the player rolls a characteristic as well.
+Most of them require the player to spend or activate only on a solution.
+Some magic items have curses or negative effects that occur when the GM spends or the player rolls a solution.
+These are listed here as well.
 A few magic items are designed to manipulate Light or Dark Fate in other ways.

 Benefits: Like Enemies, magic items have benefits.
-A magic item's benefits are always in effect and do not require or any kind of special action to activate.
+A magic item's benefits are always in effect and do not require O or any kind of special action to activate.
 Some magic items have benefits that can only be used a limited number of times.